yangpiao/Node.js-Arduino/README.md

 TODO
 ----

-- Arduino control (uploading data & receiving commands)
+- Connection management
-- Better code for the real-time chart, now the code is like crap
+- Better front-end code, now the code is like crap